roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'Conclude the next part of the deal, then we'll see,' he firmly stated.

  'Eh?' she said, with a wrinkled brow, as though not understanding.
 He held out his hand to her.
 'Oh!
 The panties,' she said.
 Looking bemused, she stood up, pressing both hands on his leg.
 With the skirt lifted almost to her hips, she asked, 'Are you sure this is OK, sir?
 This isn't a trick is it?
 You won't tell on me, will you, sir.'
-Report_Story #2